 More recently, Reuters proclaimed 2020 to be “the year the US auto industry went electric,” thanks to Tesla’s meteoric rise and increasing efforts to fight climate change.
 New hybrid and all-electric vehicles from all over the industry are scheduled to hit the market in 2021, including several electric trucks.

 This shift in the auto industry is likely to have interesting effects on the aftermarket.
 Electric vehicles use their parts differently than traditional ones: while they might take longer to wear out brake pads, they eat through tires faster.
 Additionally, as systems within the car become more complex, from advanced driver-assistance features to sophisticated heating and cooling systems, aftermarket manufacturers and distributors will need to adjust accordingly – not only in terms of their product offerings but also in how their train their sales teams.

 As you’ve likely heard many times in the recent months, these are uncertain times we live in, and the auto aftermarket is no exception.
 The industry proved resilient in the face of the COVID-19 pandemic and economic recession, but tectonic shifts in both the way sales are conducted and what’s being sold nonetheless create uncertainty for auto parts businesses.

 Moreover, there’s one challenge left we haven’t mentioned: how to differentiate your business.
 In an industry populated by dozens or hundreds of similar companies, how can you stand out among the competition?

 (Yes, this is the part where I talk about incentives.
 Did you really think I wasn’t going to bring up incentives?)

 As an incentive provider, it’s our goal to help you become the best you can be within your industry.
-Incentives help businesses increase their market share, improve brand awareness, build customer loyalty, and so much more.
-In a busy industry with an uncertain future, incentives guarantee that you’ll stand out in the crowd.
+Incentives help businesses increase their market share, improve their salespeople’s product knowledge, build customer loyalty, and so much more.
+In a busy industry undergoing major changes, incentives guarantee that you’ll stand out in the crowd.